 The rules on how either party must act if the agreement ends early.
 For example, if an eviction notice is served.

-A residential lease agreement can potentially run for many months or years.
+A simple residential lease agreement can potentially run for many months or years.
 Therefore it is important that the final document covers all the right bases and accurately describes the premises, its location, and the proposed conditions of the agreement.

 Most of the details listed in the section above need to find their way onto the finalized contract.
 To establish this information, you must first talk with the prospective tenant to decide on terms that are favorable to both parties.